SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/09 - Selection - Nesting Selection Statements.md

 When you use `and`, Python evaluates both sides of the condition as part of a single expression.
 When you nest conditionals, Python evaluates conditions **one at a time**, in a specific order that you control.

+This reads as “check both conditions together”:

 ```python
 if condition_a and condition_b:
     do_something()
 ```

-This reads as “check both conditions together.”
+This reads as “only check the second condition if the first one is already true”:

 ```python
 if condition_a:
     if condition_b:
         do_something()
 ```

-This reads as “only check the second condition if the first one is already true.”

 That difference becomes critical in certain situations.